 One year I traveled to Burning Man with a girlfriend I had just met, and an older guy named Barry.
-He seemed like a nice guy and invited us to join his camp which sounded like a diverse and welcoming group of burners ranging in age from about sixteen to sixty, including his kids and some of their friends.
+He seemed like a nice guy and invited us to join his camp which sounded like a diverse and welcoming group of people ranging in age from about sixteen to sixty, including his kids and some of their friends.
 Well this man pulled all manner of manipulative tricks to try and get one of us to have sex with him.
 I was assured before we left that all of my gear would fit in his truck, otherwise I was going to plan to rent my own vehicle.
 When they arrived to pick me up, he told me my stuff wouldn’t fit and told me not to bring my tent.
 He said he had a tent we could all share.
 After making a big fuss about that, it was found that my stuff could all actually fit in the truck.
-Later in Reno we stopped for the night and he wanted us to all share a room, and even though I kept saying I was going to pay for my own room, he kept ignoring me and insisting we all share one room.
+Later in Reno we stopped for the night, and he wanted us to all share a room, and even though I kept saying I was going to pay for my own room, he kept insisting we all share one room.

-The next day when we went to buy food, he said we didn’t need to buy any food, that he would buy some stuff and the group would feed us.
+The next day at the grocery store, he said my friend and I didn’t need to buy any food, that he would buy it all and the group would feed us.
 I felt like he wanted to put us in a position where we were completely reliant on him for everything for the whole week, and his behavior seemed so controlling.
 He wouldn’t take no for an answer.
 He kept telling me over and over that I didn’t need to buy food, even though I kept insisting that I did.
-He latched onto me for a few days, and every time I tried to go off and do my own thing he would follow me, even though I clearly said I wanted to go do my own thing he would follow me.
+I later read that offering favors that aren’t asked for and not taking no for an answer is an early sign of abusive behavior.
+After we arrived at the event, he latched onto me for a few days, and every time I tried to go off on my own and do my own thing he would follow me.